Testing apps

 Create a ground truth dataset to establish a new set of files to use for accuracy testing.

-You can create ground truth datasets using project files or new documents.
+You can create ground truth datasets using project files, a previous app run, or files you upload.
 As a best practice, use project files for initial testing and iteration, then test with a separate dataset of new documents.
 This approach first verifies your production app’s consistency with your Build project, then assesses how effectively the app processes new data.

 1. From the Hub, open the app you want to test.